Shell Field Guide

 -F

-negate the output.
-Print non matching lines.
+Negate the output.
+Print non matching lines.-f

 The cool thing about combining -f